-Vehicular access to and from the site would be eastwards along the Abbotsmead Place.
-The start of the route lies within Flood Zone 2 (0.1% AEP) and is at risk of flooding in the design event also.
-For both events flood hazard is generally low, however in some locations the hazard rating indicates danger for some.
+Vehicular access to and from the site would be westwards along the Napier Rd before heading southwards along Vastern Rd.
+This initial part of the route lies within Flood Zone 2 (0.1% AEP) and is at risk of flooding in the design event also.
+For both events flood hazard is generally low, however in some locations especially along the Vastern Rd the hazard rating indicates danger for some and danger for most.

-Approximately 200m into the route it becomes flood free.
-Onward travel would likely be northwards along Prospect Street or Hemdean Road, see Figure 9.
-Whilst much of the land north of the site lies in Flood Zone 1 including Prospect Street and Hemden Road, it is important to note that parts of the routes are at surface water flood risk.
+Approximately 300m into the route it becomes flood free.
+Onward travel would likely continue southeasterly along Forbury Road, see Figure 9.
+Most of the land south of the site lies in Flood Zone 1.
+In terms of pluvial flood risk, flooding is most pronounced along the Vastern Rd.
 Whilst this risk is generally considered manageable, a site-specific FRA should consider in more detail the nature of the flood risk to determine how quickly it occurs and the degree of hazard.

 To ensure the access route can be utilised before the site or route is inundated, early flood warning will be essential.
-It should be noted that the River Thames catchment, which the site falls within is dominated by chalk and has relatively slow river response times to storm events, being groundwater, rather than surface water dominated.
+It should be noted that the River Thames catchment which the site falls within is dominated by chalk, it has relatively slow river response times to storm events, being groundwater, rather than surface water dominated.
 This increases the time taken for inundation and for adequate warnings and preparation in an extreme flood event.
 This is partly reflected by the relatively slow speed of onset values for the site despite its position close to the banks of the river.